pknight24/pknight24.github.io/index.md

 * (Feb.
 2024) I will serve as a reviewer for ICML 2024.

 * (Sep.
-2023) Our paper [*Multi-Task Learning with Summary Statistics*](https://arxiv.org/abs/2307.02388) was accepted to NeurIPS 2023.
+2023) Our paper [*Multi-task learning with summary statistics*](https://arxiv.org/abs/2307.02388) was accepted to NeurIPS 2023.

 * (Aug.
-2023) I gave a contributed talk at JSM 2023 titled *Multi-Task Learning with Summary Statistics*.
+2023) I gave a contributed talk at JSM 2023 titled *Multi-task learning with summary statistics*.

-* (July 2023) We have a new paper on arXiv: [*Multi-Task Learning with Summary Statistics*](https://arxiv.org/abs/2307.02388).
+* (July 2023) We have a new paper on arXiv: [*Multi-task learning with summary statistics*](https://arxiv.org/abs/2307.02388).

 * (Feb.
-2023) Our paper [*Generalized Matrix Decomposition Regression: Estimation and Inference for Two-Way Structured Data*](https://arxiv.org/abs/2104.08408) was accepted by the Annals of Applied Statistics.
+2023) Our paper [*Generalized matrix decomposition regression: estimation and inference for two-way structured data*](https://arxiv.org/abs/2104.08408) was accepted by the Annals of Applied Statistics.